mgutz/nanoc3_blog/README.md

 ### DISQUS comments

 DISQUS comment service allows users to post comments on your static site.
-Please go to their [site](http://disqus.com) to register their site.
-Once you have registered a site, simply uncomment and adjust `disqus_shortname` in `config.yaml`
+As such, you must register your site on [site](http://disqus.com) to use their service.
+Once registered, simply uncomment and adjust `disqus_shortname` in `config.yaml`.
+Uncommenting this setting enables comments in articles.

-This feature is disabled by default.

 ## Usage

 ### Adding Content